What’s the thing between wine and weight gain? Some say it can cause weight gain. While some claim that wine can actually help weight loss!!

 Does wine help weight loss?

-There is a lot of buzz that crown wine is a magical potion for weight loss.
+There is a lot of buzz that crowns wine as a magical potion for weight loss.

 I would like to stop you right there.